gmuric/gmuric.github.io/_pages/about.md

 I am a Principal Scientist at the [InferLink Corporation](https://www.inferlink.com/).
 Previously a Research Computer Scientist at the [USC‘s](https://www.usc.edu/) [Information Sciences Institute - Artificial Intelligence Division](https://www.isi.edu/).
 I got a PhD in Engineering at TU Dresden at the [Faculty of Electrical and Computer Engineering](https://tu-dresden.de/ing/elektrotechnik).

-I am a **DARPA-funded researcher** interested in a wide range of problems at the intersection of **Machine Learning**, **Natural Language Processing**, **Agent-based Simulations** and **Causal Modelling**.
-I have extensive experience in managing large cross-domain scientific teams, as well as conducting the research independently.
-I study complex machine-to-machine, machine-to-human and human-to-human interactions and address technical and societal problems leveraging the online and offline data.
-I build novel technologies and state-of-the-art methods for Machine Learning applications.
+I am a Principal Investigator and researcher specializing in **AI**, **Natural Language Processing**, **Agent-based Simulations** and **Causal Modelling**.
+I lead multidisciplinary projects funded by **DARPA** and the **DoD**, tackling some of the most complex challenges.
+My work includes knowledge extraction from unstructured texts, combating online influence campaigns, multilingual translation for low-resource languages, and simulating information environments.
+I also study misinformation and extremist dynamics, with numerous publications in leading journals and conferences.

 ## Employment History